DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 ## Upcoming features

-# Drag and Drop for interactive in-window objects...
-# Persistant storage for GUI Drag and Drop layout (You can save the layout of a GUI created using the Drag and Drop).
+ Drag and Drop for interactive in-window objects...\n Persistant storage for GUI Drag and Drop layout (You can save the layout of a GUI created using the Drag and Drop).
-# Create textboxes for User Input
+ Create textboxes for User Input
-# Add Keyboard event support
+ Add Keyboard event support
-# Add Image loading support (can be done easily, but some code needs to be refactored before doing so...)
+ Add Image loading support (can be done easily, but some code needs to be refactored before doing so...)